 10. New York

-Between Lake Erie, the esteemed Finger Lakes, and the shores of Long Island, New York State offer some of the best wing shooting in the country.
-I would be remiss in my duties if I didn't mention the St. Lawrence Seaway region.
+Between Lake Erie, the esteemed Finger Lakes, the St. Lawrence Seaway region, and the shores of Long Island, New York offers some of the best wing shooting in the country.
 You can't forget the wetlands, creeks, and river opportunities that the Empire State offers.

 Mallards tipping their wings and running each other over, trying to land in your set, will make any waterfowl hunter get their dander up.
-Cornhusker water and field hunting are alive and well.
+In the Cornhusker state, water and field hunting are alive and well.

-Anywhere you can have geese and puddle ducks dumping into your decoys, you will have a great waterfowl hunting experience.
-Since Minnesota is known as the "Land of 10,000 Lakes," it goes without saying that it would be on this list.
+Anywhere you can have geese and puddle ducks dumping into your decoys, you'll have a great waterfowl hunting experience.
+As Minnesota is known as the "Land of 10,000 Lakes," it goes without saying that it would be on this list.

-Watching your dog retrieve off the waters of the Eastern Shore is as old a duck hunting habit as there is.
-From public hunting in the interior to the venerable Chesapeake Bay, duck hunting in the Old Line State is one of waterfowling's bucket list items.
+To have a nostalgic American dream turned real-life experience, look no further than hunting the eastern shore of Maryland with a well-trained duck dog.
+From public hunting in the interior to the venerable Chesapeake Bay, duck hunting in the Old Line State is on many waterfowler hunters' bucket lists.

 5. North Dakota

-The epitome of Prairie Pothole duck hunting, North Dakota offers some of the best wing shooting.
+A hot bed of prairie pothole duck hunting, North Dakota offers some of the best wing shooting to be found anywhere.
 Even when the ice shows and the hunting gets more challenging, there's nothing better than setting up on a pothole the mallards have been using.

-Louisiana has arguably the best duck hunting anywhere in North America between the delta, flooded timber, and the coastal wing-shooting.
-Duck season is like a holiday for residents here.
-No wonder it is the best waterfowl state on this list.
-The Bayou State is home to pretty much every species of duck that a hunter could want to chase at one time or another.
-Whether your interest is in pintails, gadwalls, wigeons, wood ducks, or canvasbacks, there is something for every waterfowler.
-Oh, there are lots of speckle bellies, snow geese, and Canada goose to go around too.
-Add many public hunting opportunities in wildlife management areas, National Wildlife Refuges, and the many guide services available.
-Anyone can get their dream duck hunt in this state.
-No wonder so many hunters return every hunting season.
+Arguable, Louisiana has the best duck hunting anywhere in North America between the Mississippi Delta, flooded timber, and the coastal wing-shooting.
+Duck season is like a holiday for residents in the Bayou State, which is home to pretty much every species of duck that a hunter could want to chase, such as pintails, gadwalls, wigeons, wood ducks, or canvasbacks.
+Oh, you'll find speckle bellies, snow geese, and Canada geese, too.
+Anyone can get their dream duck hunt in this state, from the public hunting opportunities in wildlife management areas, National Wildlife Refuges, and the many guide services available.
+It's easy to see why so many duck hunters return to Louisiana every season.

 Enjoy the outdoors?